Wushu (sport): History of the martial sport of wushu

-In 1979, the State Commission for Physical Culture and Sports created a special task force to teaching and practice of Wushu.
-In 1986, the Chinese National Research Institute of Wushu was established as the central authority for the research and administration of Wushu activities in China.
+In 1979, China's State Commission for Physical Culture and Sports created a special task force for teaching and practice of Wushu.
+In 1986, the Chinese National Research Institute of Wushu was established as the central authority for the research and administration of wushu activities in China.
 Changing government policies and attitudes towards sports in general led to the closing of the State Sports Commission (the central sports authority) in 1998.
-This closure is viewed as an attempt to partially de-politicize organized sports and move Chinese sport policies towards a more market-driven approach.
-As a result of these changing sociological factors within China, both traditional styles and modern Wushu approaches are being promoted by the International Wushu Federation.
+This closure is viewed as an attempt to partially de-politicize organized sports and move Chinese sports policies towards a more market-driven approach.
+As a result of these changing sociological factors within China, both traditional styles and modern wushu approaches are being promoted by the International Wushu Federation.

 Taolu

-Wushu events are performed using compulsory or individual routines or taolu (套路) in competition.
+Wushu events are performed using compulsory or "individual routines" or taolu (套路) in competition.
 Throughout the 1990s until 2005 for international competitions, athletes competed with routines that were choreographed by IWUF assigned coaches or athletes.
-In November 2003, a major revision in the taolu competition rules occurred: deduction content was standardized, judges roles were organized and expanded, and the degree of difficulty component, also known as nandu (難度; difficulty movements), was added.
+In November 2003, a major revision in the taolu competition rules occurred: deduction content was standardized, judges' roles were organized and expanded, and the degree of difficulty component, also known as nandu (難度; difficulty movements), was added.
 This category is worth 2 points of the 10 total.
 The quality of movements category is worth 5 points, and the overall performance category is worth 3 points.
-These changes were first implemented at the 2005 World Wushu Championships, and individual routines have become standard where an athlete creates a routine with the aid of his/her coach, while following certain rules for difficulty and technical requirements.
+These changes were first implemented at the 2005 World Wushu Championships, and individual routines have become standard where an athlete creates a routine with the aid of his/her coach while following certain rules for difficulty and technical requirements.
 Only the age group C and B athletes at the World Junior Wushu Championships still compete with compulsory routines at an international level.
-All junior events including group A athletes (which compete with individual routines), all traditional events, and all non-standard taolu events (ie. shuangdao, baguazhang etc.), are judged without the degree of difficulty component.
+All junior events including group A athletes (which compete with individual routines), all traditional events, and all non-standard taolu events (ie. Shuangdao, baguazhang, etc.), are judged without the degree of difficulty component.

 In addition to events for individual routines, some wushu competitions also feature dual and group events.
-The dual event, also called duilian (对练), is an event in which there is some form of sparring with weapons or without weapons.
+The dual event, also called duilian (對練), is an event in which there is some form of sparring with weapons or without weapons.
 The group event, also known as jiti (集體), requires a group of people to perform together and smooth synchronization of actions is crucial.
 Usually, the group event also allows instrumental music to accompany the choreography during the performance.
 The carpet used for the group event is also larger than the one used for individual routines.
 The 2019 World Wushu Championships was the first international wushu competition to feature such an event.